The Adventurous Journey section encourages a sense of adventure and discovery whilst undertaking a team journey or expedition.

 The safety of Participants is paramount when selecting, planning, preparing and supervising an Adventurous Journey.
 To help ensure this, all journeys (practice and qualifying) must be supervised by an adult who is suitably skilled, experienced and/or qualified (the Supervisor) with respect to the journey (form of travel, terrain, age group) to be undertaken.
-The Supervisor must be approved by The Duke of Ed Award Leader and therefore the Award Unit, prior to any Adventurous Journey(s) commencing.
+The Supervisor must be approved by The Duke of Ed Award Leader and therefore the Award Centre, prior to any Adventurous Journey(s) commencing.

 Last Updated on